America’s first and greatest spy of the Second World War was a woman with a wooden leg from Baltimore named Virginia Hall.

 —Washington Post, Dec 29, 2017

-Read my Interview with the New York Post: Virginia Hall and Hall of Mirrors
+Read my Interview with the New York Post

 As a former analyst and writer for CIA, I’ve long been captivated by Virginia Hall’s heroic story.
 I traveled to France, walked in Virginia’s footsteps, and discovered her escape route over the rugged Pyrenees.
 My story, “A Climb to Freedom,” was featured in Studies in Intelligence—CIA’s premier journal for intelligence professionals.